 - Dental Floss: Can double as thread for sewing.

 - Socks: Can double as mittens.

 - Thermal Shirt: Can be used as a scarf when the temperature drops.

 - Poncho Tarp: Can serve as shelter, pack cover, rain protection, ground sheet.
-Along with the bandana, the ultimate multi-purpose backpacking item.
+Along with the bandana and baking soda, the ultimate multi-purpose backpacking item.